Ficool

 It was huge.
 It looked like a giant sword piercing the sky.

 Sacha pressed his nose against the window.
-"It looks scary," he mumbled.
-"Like a villain's castle."
+"It's scary," he mumbled.
+"Like the bad guy house."

 "Here you go, kid," the driver said, looking concerned.
 "Are you sure your mom is meeting you here?"